jayalabanda/projet-CNES/README.md

 ### Coordinates files

 This folder will contain any CSV files created during the execution of the program.
-These files will contain pairs of latitude and longitude coordinates of the affected areas.
+These files will contain pairs of latitude and longitude coordinates of the affected areas which you can usein QGIS, for example.
+[This website](https://gee-community.github.io/qgis-earthengine-plugin/) provides a good explanation on how to obtain similar results using QGIS.

 ### GeoJSON files